Event Schedule

 Class Day Picnic

 Old Yard, Harvard Yard.
 Enjoy a casual bagged lunch before the start of the Class Day Exercises.
 Tickets required.
 Graduating seniors are allotted three free tickets and will require one of these tickets for themselves.
-Additional tickets can be purchased for $15.
+Additional tickets can be purchased for a to be announced price.
 Tickets are obtained by seniors at Senior Desk (see below).

 Guests should be prepared to give their tickets to the staff in exchange for a bagged lunch.